-Household Hazardous Waste (HHW) collection programs vary from program to program.
+Household Hazardous Waste (HHW) collection requirements vary from program to program.
 However, the requirements of 30 TAC 335 Subchapter N apply to all collections.
-These pages provide the forms and reporting documents that you will need as an operator as well as additional guidance for a range of topics from your first collection to used oil program requirements to transportation considerations.

 Great resources to use:

-- 30 TAC 335 Subchapter N - the requirements that HHW collections fall under
+- 30 TAC 335 Subchapter N - requirements for HHW collections

 - HHW Program Coordinator